 Commonly two 12 volt batteries are used together in a mobility product, giving a total voltage of 24 volts.
-The size of the battery (e.g. its available power) is expressed in amps per hour e.g. 80 amp/hr.
+The size of the battery (e.g. its available power) is expressed in amps per hour e.g. 80amp/hr.
 The higher the number, the bigger the battery size, weight and, potentially, the greater the distance you can travel.
 Sunrise Medical only fit as standard maintenance free batteries into these types of wheelchairs.

-11.4 Maintenance free batteries
+11.5 Maintenance free batteries

+This type of battery uses a method of carrying the electrolyte commonly referred to as 'gel', that is held within the battery case.
 As the name implies, no maintenance is required other than regular charging.
 You can safely transport this type of battery without fear of acid spilling.
-Furthermore, they are approved for transportation on trains and ships.
+Furthermore, they are approved for transportation on aircraft, trains and ships.

-11.5 Battery care
+11.6 Battery care